-\begin{question} How much entanglement is necessary to break \emph{any} PV scheme?\end{question} Answering this question with a large enough lower bound would lead to the existence of PBC schemes which are \emph{secure for all practical purposes}, term coined in \cite{Chakraborty2015}.
-The search of such an answer has been an active field of research in the last decades, specially in the years right after the publication of \cite{Buhrman2011}.
-Therefore, some progress is already available.
-Indeed, \cite{Buhrman2011} provides the first PV protocol secure against cheaters with \emph{no} entanglement.
-This was improved in \cite{KonigBeigi} and later in \cite{Tomamichel2013} providing PV protocols requiring a linear amount of entanglement (linear in the size of the quantum system used in the honest protocol).
-In terms of this figure of merit, the entanglement consumption in the generic attack of \cite{KonigBeigi} is exponentially large, hence leaving an exponential gap between lower and upper bounds for the amount of entanglement necessary to break PV schemes.
+We comment now on the progress in the field that is already available.
+In \cite{Buhrman2011}, the authors provide the first PV protocol secure against cheaters with \emph{no} entanglement.
+This was improved in \cite{KonigBeigi} and later in \cite{Tomamichel2013} providing PV protocols requiring a linear amount of entanglement (linear in the size of the system manipulated in the honest protocol).
+In terms of this figure of merit, the entanglement consumption in the generic attack of \cite{KonigBeigi} is exponentially large, hence leaving an exponential gap between lower and upper bounds for the amount of entanglement necessary to break PV protocols.
 After almost ten years since \cite{Buhrman2011} this is still essentially all it is known about Question \ref{question1} in its original formulation.
-Other works have studied attacks with some specific structure \cite{Buhrman_2013}, have designed attacks that are efficient emulating the computation of unitaries with low complexity \cite{Speelman2015} or have studied security under additional cryptographic assumptions \cite{Unruh2014}.
+Other works have studied attacks with some specific structure \cite{Buhrman_2013}, have designed attacks that are efficient at emulating the computation of unitaries with low complexity \cite{Speelman2015} or have studied security under additional cryptographic assumptions \cite{Unruh2014}.